-Sellers can optimize Amazon product listings by following specific guidelines when creating their product page.
+Sellers can do Amazon product listing optimization by following specific guidelines when creating their product page.
 A product’s title, images, introduction, description, bullet points, questions and answers, reviews, and tags are all things that can be optimized to potentially increase Amazon sales.
 And for our most recent recommendations, check out our easy Amazon listing hacks!

 Matt Clark was live at Amazing.com’s headquarters to introduce Jason Katzenback and Mike McClary in a video where they teach sellers how to optimize their Amazon product listing.
 An optimized Amazon listing can create a buyer friendly experience and can help increase a seller’s Amazon product ranking.
 This subsequently enables customers to decide to buy more quickly, and helps more buyers find the product page.